-Being charged with a second-degree felony (F2) signifies the gravity of the offense you are accused of committing.
-It is vital to seek the guidance of a skilled Washington Criminal Defense Attorney if you find yourself facing such charges.
+Charged with a second-degree felony (F2) signifies the gravity of the offense you’re accused of.
+It’s crucial to seek the guidance of a skilled Washington PA DUI Attorney if you’re facing such charges.

-Within the United States, crimes are categorized into misdemeanors and felonies.
-Felonies are regarded as the most serious infractions, further divided into three degrees.
-Should you require more information on the degrees of felonies and misdemeanors, do not hesitate to reach out to a renowned Washington PA Criminal Lawyer.
-Our Washington felony defense attorneys are well-equipped to provide you with a comprehensive understanding of these classes of offenses.
+In the United States, crimes are categorized as misdemeanors and felonies, with felonies being the most serious.
+They are further divided into three degrees.
+If you need more information about the degrees of felonies and misdemeanors, don’t hesitate to reach out to a renowned Washington PA Criminal Lawyer.
+Our Washington felony defense attorneys have extensive knowledge of these offenses and can provide you with a comprehensive understanding.

-Even once released from prison, securing gainful employment becomes challenging, as many employers are hesitant to hire individuals with felony records.
-Additionally, felony convictions restrict gun ownership and military service.
+Furthermore, a felony conviction makes it challenging to secure gainful employment, as many employers are hesitant to hire individuals with felony records.
+It also restricts gun ownership and military service.

 What is a Second-Degree Felony?

-Some offenses that fall under the category of a second-degree felony include:
+Some offenses falling under the category of a second-degree felony include:

 - False imprisonment of a juvenile